Get

 Puppy vs Adult Coats

 Whenever your puppy starts shedding its coat, you can expect its coat to start feeling denser and less fluffy.
-That’s because adult coats are often much thicker and don’t feel quite as soft.
+That’s because adult coats are often much thicker, more dense, and don’t feel quite as soft.
 Certain breeds develop an undercoat as well, which causes the dog to feel much thicker in terms of its coat.

 Sometimes, the color of the coat will change as well.
-Dalmatians, for example, are born without spots, but the patterns develop whenever the puppy coat is shed.
+Dalmatians, for example, are born without spots, and their spots typically begin to appear at around 10 to 14 days of age, becoming more defined and numerous over the following weeks and months.
 English Setters and Shih Tzus are two other breeds that commonly change their coat color dramatically once the puppy coat is shed.

 Dogster divider_v3_NEW_MAY_24_